Standalone Temperature/Voltage Logger

 Features

-- Low power consumption, at least 1 year battery life
+• Low power consumption, at least 1 year battery life

-- Measure temperature from -40C to 125C saving to EEPROM as 8 bit (as 1 byte) or 10 bit (as 2 bytes).
+• Measure temperature from -40C to 125C saving to EEPROM as 8 bit (as 1 byte) or 10 bit (as 2 bytes)

-- Uses an external I2C EEPROM, supports up to 512Kbit which is 65,536 recordings (with 1 byte values) or 32,768 (with 2 byte values)
+• Uses an I2C EEPROM, supports up to 512Kbit which is 65,536 recordings (with 1 byte values) or 32,768 (with 2 byte values)

-- 12 logging delay times available (28secs, 1min, 5mins, 10mins, 15mins, 30mins, 1hr, 2hrs, 4hrs, 8hrs, 12hrs, 24hrs)
+• Configurable logging delay available between 1 second to 255 days via PC application or 12 logging delay times available using the button(30secs, 1min, 5mins, 10mins, 15mins, 30mins, 1hr, 2hrs, 4hrs, 8hrs, 12hrs, 24hrs)

 Note: You can only log temperature or voltage, not both at the same time.
 No information on time is recorded when logging.